 Spotify Equalizer is a filter that changes the loudness of specific audio frequencies when you’re listening to music.
 Some balances will boost the bass, while others will reduce the bass and increase the high end.
 Different equalizer settings will work better or worse on various kinds of music.

 The music you listen to is generally edited so that it will sound good on a wide variety of different sound systems, regardless of whether it’s played over a low-quality radio connection or a lossless CD player.
-But as the old cliché goes: jack of all trades, master of none.

 Some people like to utilize custom equalizer settings (whether a preset or one you dial in yourself) so that the music you like to listen to sounds how you want on the equipment you’re using.
 While Spotify doesn’t have the most superior controls, it is still possible to configure a custom equalizer in the mobile app.
 Here’s how.

 Equalization (EQ) is the process of adjusting specific frequencies in music production.
 Producers use EQ in the studio to get the sound they are after, and specific genres of music are best listened to with tweaked EQ settings to make the most of the frequency bands that drive the sound.
 With a decent equalizer, you can tweak not only bass, middle or treble repetitions, but the bands in between too.